Backward Traceability in Functional Safety Requirements

 Backward traceability proves that every detailed requirement, design element, and test can be traced back to an approved higher-level safety requirement or to the underlying perceived safety need.
-It eliminates “orphans”—items that add complexity without contributing to safety goals.
-Together with forward traceability, it closes the loop from stakeholder needs to implementation and back.
+It eliminates orphans — items that add complexity without contributing to safety goals — and is a key technique for controlling systematic failures.

 When to use

-• When validating that detailed (software, hardware, or subsystem) requirements are justified by higher-level safety requirements or perceived safety needs.
+• When validating that detailed (software, hardware, or subsystem) requirements are justified by higher-level safety requirements or perceived safety needs

-• During design reviews to detect and remove unnecessary functions (“gold-plating”).
+• During design reviews to detect and remove unnecessary functions ("gold-plating")

-• When planning and executing verification, to ensure each test traces to a requirement and each requirement to a safety need.
+• When planning and executing verification, to ensure each test traces to a requirement and each requirement to a safety need

-• During change control, to confirm that proposed changes still trace back to approved needs.
+• During change control, to confirm that proposed changes still trace back to approved needs

-Inputs (examples)
+Inputs

 • Higher-level safety requirements and perceived safety needs